openstack/vitrage/doc/source/contributor/vitrage-api.rst

 Query Parameters
 ================

+None.

+Request Body
+============

 * resource_type - (string, optional) the type of resource, defaults to return all resources.
 * all_tenants - (boolean, optional) shows the resources of all tenants (in case the user has the permissions).

-Request Body
-============

-None.
+* query - (string, optional) a json query to filter the resources by

 Request Examples
 ================

 ::

-    GET /v1/resources/?all_tenants=False&resource_type=nova.host
+    POST /v1/resources/
     Host: 135.248.18.122:8999
     User-Agent: keystoneauth1/2.3.0 python-requests/2.9.1 CPython/2.7.6
     Content-Type: application/json